 - ウ (u): Begin with a short diagonal line, followed by a horizontal line intersecting it, and finish with a vertical stroke.

-- エ (e): Start with a horizontal line, followed by a vertical line intersecting it, and finish with a short horizontal stroke to the right.
+- エ (e): Start with a horizontal line, then a vertical line intersecting it, and finish with a short horizontal stroke to the right.

-- オ (o): Write a horizontal line, followed by a vertical line intersecting it, and finish with a diagonal stroke at the bottom.
+- オ (o): Write a horizontal line, then a vertical line intersecting it, and finish with a diagonal stroke at the bottom.

 Kanji

-- 山 (yama, mountain): Write a vertical line, followed by two shorter vertical lines on either side, and connect them with three horizontal lines.
+- 山 (yama, mountain): Write a vertical line, then two shorter vertical lines on either side, and connect them with three horizontal lines.

 - 日 (hi, day/sun): Start with a horizontal line, followed by two vertical lines intersecting it, and finish with two more horizontal lines inside the vertical ones.